niekwit/CRISPR-tools/README.md

 1. Create a main folder (can be any name) for the analysis that contains the subfolder `raw-data`, which contains the fastq.gz files.

 2. If you want to rename your sequencing files (the files names will be used as sample names for the MAGeCK analsysis so it is recommended to abbreviate them), then this can be set with the `rename.config` file that should be located in the main analysis folder.
-On each line put the existing file name and the desired new file name, seperated by a semi-colon (do not include any white space), for example:
+On each line put the existing file name and the desired new file name, separated by a semi-colon (do not include any white space), for example:
 ```
 S25_S2_L001_R1_001.fastq.gz;S25.fastq.gz
 L8_S1_L001_R1_001.fastq.gz;L8.fastq.gz